ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/scripts/oidc-cm-scripts/readme.txt

 if it does not match what is on the server, the request will be rejected.
 If you do not send a secret, then no check is made.

-If you lose the secret there is no way to really issue a new one except to re-register the client.
+If you lose the secret or want to change it, there is no way to really issue a new one except to re-register the client.
 In that case you will get an entirely new id for this client.

+** Public clients
+A public client has a scope of openid only and no password.
+These are assumed to be public, meaning that they are distributed as parts of other systems (like kubernetes) and a large number of users can have near anonymous access with them.
+If you try to add scopes to a public client, this will be rejected outright because of the public nature -- you really don't want to change a public client over to something else.
+In that case, register a new client with the scopes you want.

 **A DELETE example -- removing a client